PrajwalBambulkar/Hotstar-Devops/README.md

 - <img width="1110" height="467" alt="image" src="https://github.com/user-attachments/assets/dd90b47e-88bb-4bd3-a03e-aacc03e65133" />

 ## Step 4: Destruction
-**Now Go to Jenkins Dashboard and click on Terraform-Eks job
+- Now Go to Jenkins Dashboard and click on Terraform-Eks job.

-And build with parameters and destroy action
+- And build with parameters and destroy action.

-It will delete the EKS cluster that provisioned**
+- It will delete the EKS cluster that provisioned.
+-
 <img width="1080" height="340" alt="image" src="https://github.com/user-attachments/assets/e4eeb807-8099-4adb-a6c0-74da772cba09" />
 After 10 minutes cluster will delete and wait for it.
 Don’t remove ec2 instance till that time.